da4asandbox/modules-css/historicizing-data/lesson-3.md

 ## Learning Goals

-- Study the social and cultural history behind census data and its creation
+1. Study the social and cultural history behind census data and its creation
-- Understand the process of categorization and data collection
+2. Understand the process of categorization and data collection
-- How to work with tabular datasets
+3. How to work with tabular datasets

-## Agenda

-- Discussion: Dan Bouk, *Census Stories, USA*
-- Activity: Transcribing Data
-- Tutorial: Spreadsheet Functions

 ## Readings